Continuous Quality Improvement (CQI) in Student Equity

 At the completion of this module Learners will:

-- Understand the value in sharing CQI insights, and what information to include in CQI evaluation reports, to support wider learning and application beyond individual programs across the sector.
+- Understand the value in sharing CQI insights, and what information to include, to support wider learning and application beyond individual programs internally and across the sector.

 - Understand how to apply learnings from CQI evaluations in program planning and design.